tavaa/Ethics-and-Law-of-Data-and-AI/README.md

 ## Content

-This repository contains the essay titled *"The Echo of Fear: Public Perception of Cyber-Risks in Autonomous Systems and Its Impact on AI Governance"*, written by tavaa.
+This repository contains the essay titled *"The Echo of Fear: Public Perception of Cyber-Risks in Autonomous Systems and Its Impact on AI Governance"*.
 It explores key ideas and perspectives on how public perception of cyber-risks in AI-based autonomous systems, profoundly influences ethical debates and legislative responses.

 ## License